 Dear Mr. Auger, Thank you for your inquiry which was forwarded to the Audi Corporate Archives.
 The official spelling is always quattro with a small “q” referring to the car model (= Audi quattro, although there have been some press releases in the early 1980s containing Quattro with a capital “Q”) as well as to the four wheel drive system in general.
 Correspondingly, it’s also Audi Sport quattro referring to the series version and Audi Sport quattro S1 referring to the rally version.
 Concerning the evolution model of this car with the big spoilers (as it has been used in the 1985 Rallye Sanremo by Walter Röhrl, for example), there is no official spelling.
 It can be Audi Sport quattro S1 E2 as well as Audi Sport quattro S1/E2 or Audi Sport quattro S1 (E2).
 We hope we have been able to help you with this information.
 Kind regards Audi Tradition / Corporate Archives (contact data removed at the request of sender)

-- There is no official spelling format for the “E2” version
+- There is no official spelling format for the “E2” evolution version.

 I hope this makes it clearer for everyone!
-All of the website has since been updated to respect the spelling.
+All of the website has since been updated to respect these spelling rules.

-Special thanks to Erwin A. Brouwer for contacting me about this topic and to Audi Tradition / Corporate Archives for taking the time to reply to my queries.
+Special thanks to Erwin A. Brouwer for contacting the Shrine about this topic and to Audi Tradition / Corporate Archives for taking the time to reply to the trivial queries.